Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

 With Integrated Windows Authentication(IWA), domain-joined users gain direct access to Director without rekeying their credentials on the Director logon page.
 The prerequisites for working with Integrated Windows Authentication and Director are:

 - Enable Integrated Windows Authentication on the IIS website that hosts Director.
-When you install Director, Anonymous and Forms Authentication are enabled.
-To work with Integrated Windows Authentication and Director, disable Anonymous Authentication and enable Windows Authentication.
+When you install Director, Anonymous and Forms Authentications are enabled.
+To support Integrated Windows Authentication and Director, disable Anonymous Authentication and enable Windows Authentication.
 Forms Authentication must remain set to Enabled for authentication of non-domain users.

 - Start IIS manager.